VenkataRamana13/DSA/DSA/2020102043/README.md

+compile instructions are given in makefile

+compile by "make all"

-compile instructions are given in makefile compiling via makefile gives 3 executables
+compiling via makefile gives 3 executables

 These have to be executed as ./*

 2nd question has I/O commands the same as in the test cases given